corcorana/restingIAF/iaf_manu.md

 #### 3.1.1 Global performance of the IAF estimation routine
 Post-experiment resting-state EEG recordings were missing for three participants.
 These individuals thus contributed only one set of channel estimates each to the following analysis.
-A further 11 channels were excluded from analysis on the basis of excessive kurtosis (no more than 1 channel was rejected from any given recording).
+Across all recordings, 11 channels were excluded from analysis on the basis of excessive kurtosis (no more than 1 channel was rejected from any given recording).
 This left a grand total of 1096 PSDs to estimate across the sample (561 pre- and 535 post-experiment spectra).
 From these channel data, a total 944 PAF estimates (pre = 480, post = 464) and 1003 CoG estimates (pre = 507, post = 496) were extracted across all recordings.

 [Fig_stacked_chans](#stacked_chans) shows the relative distribution of channel estimates derived from all participants.
 This figure indicates that the estimation routine derived PAF and CoG estimates from most (if not all) available channels in the majority of cases.
 Of those participants who registered a limited number of channel estimates, two (#29 and #50) failed to surpass the minimal threshold ($cMin = 3$) required for $PAF_M$ estimation.
 This result indicates that these participants should be excluded from PAF-related analyses on account of the general lack of any concerted alpha-band activity across the majority of their channel spectra.
 Visual inspection of these individuals' PSD plots confirmed that neither participant's data demonstrated compelling evidence of a distinct alpha peak component ([Fig_no_pafs](#no_pafs)).
 Note however that the CoG estimator was able to extract an estimate of $CoG_M$ for one of these participant's (#29) post-experiment EEG recording.